 (b) A party is not required to file a post-hearing documents memorandum in addition to the post-hearing statement, unless otherwise required by the presiding officer.
 If a brief is filed, each argument must be identified by the issue number to which it relates.
 In the event that a party fails to file a post-hearing statement in conformance with (3)(a), and no other post-hearing memorandum is filed which conforms to this rule, that a party so failing shall have waived all issues and may be dismissed from the proceeding.

+[The following text has been transferred from Rule 25-22.057(1) through (3)(a).
+Rule 25-22.057 will be repealed.
+The text is underlined because it is new to this rule].

 (4) Post-Hearing Filings When Hearing is Conducted by a Hearing Officer.
 If a hearing under section 120.57, F.S., is held before a Commissioner sitting as a hearing officer, the following provisions shall apply in addition to (1)(b) through (3) of this rule.
 Subsection (b) of the following provisions also applies when the hearing has been conducted by the Division of Administrative Hearings.

 (a) Recommended Order.
 The presiding officer shall, within 30 days after the hearing or receipt of the hearing transcript, whichever is later, file a recommended order which shall include a caption, time and place of hearing, appearances entered at the hearing, statement of the issues, findings of fact and conclusions of law, separately stated, and recommendation for final Commission action.